F1ll0ry/F1ll0ry/README.md

 ## Contact

 - **DM Me** if you’re serious: collaboration, consultation, or just to test if your system can handle what I build.
-- **I’m not here to play games.** 😈

 ---